-Bitcoin, seemingly omnipresent, crosses the $50,000 mark
+Cost of a single Bitcoin exceeds $50,000 for first time

 BNY Mellon, the oldest bank in the U.S., followed a day later, saying it would include digital currencies in the services it provides to clients.
 Mastercard said it would start supporting “select crypto currencies” on its network.

-While most expect a slow evolution toward widespread usage of bitcoins as currency Richard Lyons, a finance professor at the University of California at Berkeley, says it’s inevitable.
+While most expect a slow evolution toward widespread usage of bitcoins as currency, Richard Lyons, a finance professor at the University of California at Berkeley, says it’s inevitable.
 Lyons predicts Bitcoin and other digital currencies “will become transactional currencies increasingly over the next five years.
 It’s not going to happen overnight,” he said.

 Lee Reiners, who teaches fintech and cryptocurrency courses at Duke University School of Law, said BNY Mellon’s move makes sense because “there are now numerous high-net-worth individuals and investment funds embracing crypto as an asset class to be added to their portfolio.”